XeroxDev/Stream-Deck-TS-SDK/README.md

 ## Usage

-You can see an example in the [example](https://github.com/XeroxDev/Stream-Deck-TS-SDK/tree/master/example) folder or look through the [repository wiki](https://github.com/XeroxDev/Stream-Deck-TS-SDK/wiki)
+You can see an example in the [example](https://github.com/XeroxDev/Stream-Deck-TS-SDK/tree/master/example) folder or look through the [Source docs](https://xeroxdev.github.io/Stream-Deck-TS-SDK/)

 ### Initializing Plugin
 Elgato uses 2 different files.
 The Action file (which handels all actions), and the Property Inspector file (which is